chndlrm/CSS-385-Game-Final/README.md

 After our pitch we had a new member join our team.
 This lessened the load of the work greatly.

+Below is a series of builds we presented to the class and our professor demonstrating the progress we made throughout the quarter.
 ## Part 2: Prototypes

-https://chndlrm.github.io/CSS385-Build1/
+Our first task was determining what prototypes were necessary to create the game we wanted.

+Below is the first build that showcased some of the prototypes we initially decided on. https://chndlrm.github.io/CSS385-Build1/

 ## Part 3: Alpha Play Test